AR banner

 Took off at 22:35hrs from base at RAF Upwood, Cambridgeshire.
 A total of 54 Mosquitoes sent to bomb Berlin.
 This was the only allied casualty of the operation and sadly listed as lost without a trace.
 The route shown on the map below is according to the night fighter tracking on the night.

-As the aircraft settled down, Jack went to assist the pilot and managed to bring the plane home using his knowledge of the stars and remembering the route of the outward flight, aiming to cross the coast at Bournemouth.
+On one occasion the aircraft suffered a shell burst ripping the fabric from the side of the plane and spinning it in a spiral, leaving him floating weightless inside and trying to catch his charts and instruments.
+As the aircraft settled down, Flt Sgt.
+Dawes went to assist the pilot and managed to bring the plane home using his knowledge of the stars and remembering the route of the outward flight, aiming to cross the coast at Bournemouth.
+He was some six (6) miles out from base but remembered an American base to the North of Bournemouth and managing to keep on course they incredibly managed an emergency touchdown.

-Promoted to P/O. on the 12th May 1943 (755310).
-After a period of being stood down, he attended Unit 10 Bombing and Gunnery School under Squadron Leader G.E.
-Macdonald but returned to flying duties with Pathfinders and onto Mosquito’s on the 20th of July 1944 with his first op on the 6th of August 1944 to Essen.
-His total flying hours including Ops were 157:32 hours.
+After a period of being stood down, he attended No. 10 Bombing and Gunnery School under Sqn Ldr.
+G.E.
+Macdonald but returned to flying duties with the Pathfinders and then onto the Mosquito on the 20th of July 1944.
+His first operation was on the 6th of August 1944 to Essen.

 Burial details: